 So, given all that, I have been reimagining my home network setup for a while now.
 Like many (most?)
 I rely on my ISP for a rented gateway to do all the heavy lifting and to keep things simple.
-My network is pretty much all Wifi based and the gateway with its built-in router and Wifi is adequate to cover most of my house.
+My network is pretty much all WiFi-based, and the gateway with its built-in router and Wifi is adequate to cover most of my house.
 I do have one repeater in the garage to support my generator monitor project, since the monitor uses a Pi Zero W with a weak Wifi radio, but that is the extent of "complications" to my network.
-I have just one device connected directly via Ethernet to the router, a repurposed TV appliance box running a Lyrion music server for my music players (which are on Wifi).
+I have just one device connected directly via Ethernet to the router, a repurposed TV appliance box running a Lyrion music server for my music players (which are on WiFi).

 smart switches